skwerlman/ccsquish/README.md

 instructions on how to squish a project.

 For an example you can see Squish's own squishy file, included in this package.
 For reference, see below.

-## Building and installing

-Squish uses itself to squish itself and its components into a single 'squish' utility that can be run anywhere.
-To build squish, just run "make" - there are no dependencies other than Lua.

-You can run "make install" to copy squish to /usr/local/bin/ if you have permission.

 ## Squishing